vivaansinghvi07/soccer-database-project/README.md

   - year_salary
   - field_position
   - team_id - relates to team_id in TEAM table
-  - stat_id - relates to stat_id in PLAYERSTAT table

 **Player Stat** - this table keeps track of the player's in-game statistics, similar to how the TEAMSTAT table relates to TEAMSTANDING
   - stat_id